coalkids/SpreadSheetTableView/README.markdown

 What is SpreadSheetTableView ?
 ------------------------------
-SpreadSheetTableView is a small library for Cappuccino to use a CPTableView as a SpreadSheet (like Numbers or Excel).
+SpreadSheetTableView is a small library for Cappuccino to use a CPTableView as a SpreadSheet (Numbers or Excel style keyboard navigation).
 The actual features allow you to move easily in a CPTableView cell by cell with the arrows/tab/shift+tab.

+SpreadSheetTableView will call the same delegate's methods and dataSource's methods as a CPTableView.

 Getting Started
 ---------------